 This article reviews some of the top digital writing pad options for laptops that we tested.
 This means the products mentioned either sync with cloud services, connect to your laptop via Bluetooth, connect in real-time or allow for digital capture via a smartphone.

 - Best Digital Writing Pad with Memory

-- Best Budget E-writer
+- Best Budget E-writer and Writing Pad Laptop

-- Best Digital Notepads and Smart Notebooks
+- Best Digital Notebook and Smart Notebooks

-- Best digital Writing Pads Reviews
+- Best Electronic Writing pad for Laptop Reviews

 - Digital Writing Pad Accessories